 While there are relevant international standards, amending cyclamate permissions in the Code is unlikely to have a significant effect on international trade as the proposed amendments are no more restrictive than requirements in the EU, UK, the United States and Canada.
-As the requirements in other countries are unknown, notification will be recommended to the agencies responsible in accordance with Australia's and New Zealand's obligations under the WTO Sanitary and Phytosanitary Measures (SPS) Agreement.
+However, as the requirements in other countries were unknown, notification of the proposed changes to the Code was made to the WTO in accordance with the Sanitary and Phytosanitary Measures (SPS).
+This enabled other WTO member countries to comment on proposed changes to standards where they may have a significant impact on them.